 On Saturday, 9 May, Bolet flew from San Francisco to Tokyo for recitals in Japan on the 14, 19, 20, 21 and 22.

 Of the piece Jed Distler writes: ‘Simon Rattle once deemed Messiaen’s Turangalila Symphony “a Mars bar of a piece”.
-(For readers not from the United Kingdom, this is a very sweet chocolate and toffee candy bar.)
+(For readers not from the United Kingdom, this is a very sweet chocolate and toffee candy bar!
+In the United States, it is known as the Milky Way bar.)
 If that’s the case, Joseph Marx’s seductive early-20th century Romantic vocabulary wraps Delius’ sensual landscapes, Rachmaninov’s swirling keyboard idiom, Korngold’s fluid authority, and the chiaroscuro effect of Respighi’s orchestral palette in a bear hug big enough to embrace Willy Wonka’s entire chocolate empire.
 Indeed, the spirit of Respighi’s Roman Trilogy liberally seeps through the three-movement Castelli Romani, recorded here for the first time.’

 Bolet himself described it as ‘a bitch of a work...Much as I like it, I have played it seldom.
 Although I’ve played it several times in Germany, I’ve only played it in New York in America with Mehta.’
 He had looked at Castelli Romani by the same composer but felt it was more like Respighi’s Pines or Festivals than Marx.
 In the same interview he praised Ginastera’s Piano Concerto No. 1 and John Corigliano’s Piano Concerto – ‘a truly marvellous, wonderful work’ (Elyse Mach p.35)